Mass Effect: Andromeda & The Bioware Crisis - Part 3

 Rough Around the Edges

 Perhaps the thing that has gotten most people's attention since Andromeda's release is how the game looks.
 Unanimously, people agree the environments look great.
 There's a great deal of detail paid to each planet that makes it believable and immersive.
 There are plenty of indications of solid art design, like the worlds and the aliens you can talk to.
 The aliens and their faces are also overflowing with detail.
 Textures layered upon textures make the faces of these creatures pop with detail during interactions.
-They look great, partially because the attention paid to them, and partially because there's less of a risk with the uncanny valley.
-The humans however...
+They look great, partially because of the attention paid to them, and partially because there's less of a risk with the uncanny valley.
+The humans, however...

 It seems somewhat small, but crucial details are missing from the faces of the human characters in Mass Effect: Andromeda.
 Everyone looks really weird and surprised when they're supposed to be stoic or melancholic.
 Other times, their faces are contorted in minor ways that indicate an emotion that isn't supposed to be there.
-The movement and way characters talk during interactions or in the background is weird and distracting.
+The movement and way characters talk during interactions or in the background are weird and distracting.
 There are also plenty of moments I've seen that show the AI freaking out and running all over the place because the Pathfinder is interrupting their pathing.
 It is all very indicative of an unfinished game.

 Goofy interactions between characters have been acceptable in video games for decades.
-Back when Resident Evil was first released in the 90's, it had some of the lamest voice acting and weirdest character movements around.
-Yet, it was acceptable at the time due to the limitations of the technology and the fact that not many other games had been ambitious enough to include voices and cut-scenes in that way before.
+Back when Resident Evil was first released in the ‘90s, it had some of the lamest voice acting and weirdest character movements around.
+Yet, it was acceptable at the time due to the limitations of the technology and the fact that not many other games had been ambitious enough to include voices and cutscenes in that way before.
 It got a bit of a free pass and became a classic for its game design, regardless of the rough presentation.

 Andromeda has less of an excuse for its presentation failures being released in 2017 and with the name Mass Effect attached to it.
-For years, Bioware has been at on the front lines of the battle for making character interactions more meaningful and emotional in their video games.
+For years, Bioware has been on the front lines of the battle for making character interactions more meaningful and emotional in their video games.
 Going back to Knights of the Old Republic, the interactions were strange and overly animated, yet they were acceptable at the time.
 Mass Effect still never quite got rid of the robotic interactions, but it was getting better and better with each new release.

 Bioware games also had their fair share of bugs, but those were less frequent in games that were reusing familiar engines.
 Mass Effect was using its own engine throughout the original trilogy, so it would make sense that the bug count would decrease as the developers got more comfortable with the engine.
 However, Andromeda, being a new game of a new generation, is using a different engine than before.
 With that in mind, you might expect a little more time would have been given to the developers to allow them to smooth out the edges.
 Alas, the release schedule seemed too tight for EA and Andromeda needed to make it out the door, so post-release patches were likely argued as the solution.

-From here, it simply looks like there was a collision of unfortunate circumstances that has negatively impacted the production of Andromeda.
+From here, it simply looks like there was a collision of unfortunate circumstances that negatively impacted the production of Andromeda.
 What else could go wrong, right?

 A Precise Strike

 The voice-acting is rough in Andromeda.
 The delivery is flat and effortless in many interactions with the main protagonist.
-This isn't just restricted to the minor interactions with nameless or unimportant characters.
+This isn't just restricted to minor interactions with nameless or unimportant characters.
 Some frequently visited and somewhat-important characters are stuck with below-average voice talent.
 Andromeda may be the first of many big games to feel the real hit from the voice-actors strike that is currently happening.

 North, who is best known for his Nathan Drake voice in the Uncharted games, has provided his voice for countless characters with varying degrees of recognition.
-He also get's paid a lot less than someone who is on Game of Thrones.
+He also gets paid a lot less than someone who is on Game of Thrones.
 As a result, Bungie was able to make better and more use of the enthusiastic actor and get a great deal more voice work from him.
 However, North and many others, including Bioware favorite, Katherine Hale, have been refusing to provide their voices to video games until their wages increase and they're given some sort of post-sale compensation.
 There's no indication of when the voice actor strike will end, as it's still going on and has become one of the longest acting strikes in SAG history.

 With regards to Andromeda, I've recently heard the phrase "in a post-Witcher 3 world" multiple times in regards to how The Witcher 3, released two years ago, managed to elevate the expectations in the quality of facial animations and voice acting.
 While that makes me all the more anxious to play The Witcher, in some ways, I'm more curious about the games coming out in the next few years and how they'll be affected by this strike.
 Are we going to go back to the good old days of having QA testers provide voice work?
 Will it mean we'll get more videos like these?
 One can only hope.